karimesaad/rlt-webapp/README.md

 ### APIs, Frameworks, and Build Tools

-*AngularJS: AngularJS is the front-end framework we used for our web application's development.
+-AngularJS: AngularJS is the front-end framework we used for our web application's development.
 The User Interface and Lesson Management modules are handled by Angular

-*Firebase: Firebase is a backend service that provides a real time database for storing lesson and student score information.
+-Firebase: Firebase is a backend service that provides a real time database for storing lesson and student score information.
 Firebase is also used to synchronize the web app with our digital instrument

-*Yeoman: Yeoman is a set of tools for building web applications.
+-Yeoman: Yeoman is a set of tools for building web applications.
 Yeoman consists of a scaffolding tool, build tool, and package manager such as Grunt, Bower, and NPM.

-*User Interface: Material Design, Bootstrap, Bounce.js
+-User Interface: Material Design, Bootstrap, Bounce.js

-*Testing: Jasmine and Karma
+-Testing: Jasmine and Karma